Student Intern Program

 No, we do not offer internships to active military personnel.
 The internship program is offered to students who are currently enrolled in a college or university and earning credit hours.

-No, the internship program is for students who have an interest in the Hillsborough County Sheriff's Office either in a sworn or civilian capacity.
-The student will receive credit hours that will be applied to their degree program.
+No, the internship program is for students who are required to take an internship, as required by their major.
+More so, the student will be receiving credit hours that will be applied to their degree program.

-You can note the international driver's license on the application but you will need to have a valid identification issued by the state of Florida once the internship begins.
+You can note the international driver's license on the application but you will need to have a valid government issued identification card (state ID or drivers license) once the internship begins.